 There are 2 open air markets that you can’t miss on your trip to Cape Town: Hout Bay and Old Biscuit Mill.

 The Hout Bay Market (officially called Bay Harbor Market) runs Friday through Sunday and is the place to be on the weekends for good food and live music.
 Food and specialty shops line the cozy inside market and one could spend hours there.
 Make sure to go on an empty stomach because there is so much to try!!
+(There were also many gluten free options for those with allergies like me).

 Tip: try the Springbok meat, it’s just like beef but a little sweeter.
 The springbok is the national bird of South Africa so a nice way to taste the local flavors.